marc2332/bliss/doc/docs/dev_write_ctrl.md

 The default subitem class can be overridden by specifing the `class` key in its configuration.
 The class can be given as an absolute path or as a class name.

-If providing a class name the controller first look at its module level to find the item class, else it uses a default path defined by the controller (see `BlissController._get_subitem_default_module`).
+If providing a class name the controller tries to find the item class first at its module level, else it uses a default path defined by the controller (see `BlissController._get_subitem_default_module`).

 Examples: